Hailey Baldwin Says Social Media Makes Her Feel ‘Depressed And Anxious’

 Justin Bieber’s Hate Was Transferred To Hailey

 For 20-year-old Hailey, the hate began early on.
-She says the news that she was dating Justin Bieber drew her into the public arena, before her modeling career had even had the chance to take off.
+She says the news that she was dating Justin Bieber drew her into the public arena before her modeling career had even had the chance to take off.
 The cyberbullying and hate directed at Baldwin had nothing to do with her personally, but she says it still hurt her feelings.

 “People don’t always give me a chance.
 It’s weird, when you’re younger, to be told by adults that they don’t like you,” Ms. Baldwin told The Times.

 “I used to wonder why these grown-ups were hating on a 17-year-old.”

 While Hailey Baldwin may have to contend with the occasional internet troll, her personality and her exposure as a fashion model has earned her an impressive following of more than 9.5 million on Instagram alone.
 She recently graced the cover of The Hollywood Reporter with her cousin, Ireland Basinger-Baldwin, who is also a model.